The key to feeling better

 The key to feeling better is not in finding answers but in asking questions.
 Holding onto one answer, such as, "this is exactly where my ribs belong," won't get you there because we are dynamic, active beings.
 If we are still we are dead, quite literally.

-I have been doing Feldenkrais for 22 years and I still have patterns and tensions that crop up.
+I have been doing Feldenkrais for over 23 years and I still have patterns and tensions that crop up.
 The difference between me and someone who's never done Feldenkrais is that I can ask my nervous system questions like, "What happens if..." and get a relatively intelligent, fast answer.
 For example, what happens if I move my ribs over here, what happens if I put my attention on my right toes, what happens if I sense the orientation of my sternum, what happens if I flex my hip joints...

 If you don't move your attention around, you will be limited to feeling one thing.
 It's like seeing someone through colored glasses: you only see one side of them and not the whole person.
 We do that to ourselves all the time.
 The use of the attention is what changes your experience of yourself.
 It is so simple, and yet so hard to master.